popebob/popebob.github.io/README.md

       - Enablied on-demand deployment to Production based on lower environment and DR test confidence
       - Greatly reduced infrastructure maintenance window constraints with fewer low-risk code deploys
     - Custom ITSM integrations to Plex ERP for Data Center automation
+      - Integration of automation scripts to change logs raised visibility of successful standard changes
+      - Business-facing KPIs/metrics for successful change rate significantly impacted by new visibility, providing additional business justification for Automation
     - Cross-functional codification and partial automation of multiple infrastructure processes
       - Some functions were still heavily manual, so what bits I couldn't automate I codifed in process, allowing automation to safely interoperate with manual and ad-hoc activities
         - Don't hire me to do this.
 Hire me to prevent this from happening.